Charles Hornig: Wonder Stories Magazine

-Hornig was on top of the world.
-Only a fan for 3 years, not having yet graduated from high school, and now he was editor of a magazine read all over the world.
+Only a fan for 3 years, not having yet graduated from high school, he became an editor of a magazine read all over the world.
 He met many other people in the science fiction world.
 He managed to complete 18 issues of his little Fantasy Fan, where he was even able to publish some ultimately classic stories.
 When Gernsbach sold Wonder Stories to Standard Magazines Charles lost his post 2 ½ years after he started, but he continued his work with science fiction editing by working freelance for Science-Fiction and Future Fiction while he pursued the job he had been learning in high school and that was accounting.

 Charles remembered fondly his youth and the people he befriended such as Ray Bradbury and Forrest J Ackerman.
 Asimov writes “Charles D. Hornig is the only science fiction notable who has absolutely no talent”.
 Charles pointed this out in his interview with Charles Ryan with pride: “Issac Asimov in one of his books said something like Charles D. Hornig had a complete lack of talent.”